Western station (CTA Blue Line O'Hare branch): History

 The CTA instituted major changes on the lines built by the Metropolitan that had been planned since the late 1930s.
 The Logan Square branch south of Damen was replaced by the Milwaukee-Dearborn subway, which opened on February 25, 1951.
 With the subway's opening, the CTA restricted the Humboldt Park branch to a shuttle service to and from Damen, and closed it altogether on May 5, 1952.
 Combined with the replacement of the main line and Garfield Park branch with the Congress Line in 1958, this formed a new route called the "West-Northwest Route", which entered service on June 22, 1958.
 This route was renamed the Blue Line in 1992.
 Skip-stop, where certain "A" and "B" trains stopped at respective "A" and "B" stations, was instituted with the 1951 opening of the subway; Western was deemed a "B" station.
 The Logan Square branch, referred to by the CTA as the "Milwaukee branch" after the completion of the West-Northwest Route, was extended past Logan Square to Jefferson Park on February 1, 1970.
-Further extensions were made to River Road in 1983 and finally O'Hare International Airport on September 3, 1984, forming the modern O'Hare branch.
+Further extensions were made to River Road in 1983 and finally to O'Hare International Airport on September 3, 1984, forming the O'Hare branch.